tytydraco/yessleep/out/Black_Dog.md

 "This isn't a joke," I said.

 The man spat something nasty onto the ground.
 The dog nuzzled my ankle even harder.
-The man stared at the dog which such hate I was worried he would kick him.
+The man stared at the dog with such hate I was worried he would kick him.

 I'm not a courageous person, but if in that moment the man had tried to kick the animal, I would have taken the black dog out of that home, no matter what the consequences.